ECG interpretation: Characteristics of the normal ECG (P-wave, QRS complex, ST segment, T-wave)

 - Because the ST segment and the T-wave are electrophysiologically related, changes in the ST segment are frequently accompanied by T-wave changes.
 The term ST-T segment changes (or simply ST-T changes) is used to refer to such ECG changes.

 It must also be noted that the J point is occasionally suboptimal for measuring ST segment deviation.
 This is explained by the fact that the J point is not always isoelectric; this occurs if there are electrical potential differences in the myocardium by the end of the QRS complex (it typically causes J point depression).
 The reason for such electrical potential difference is that not all ventricular myocardial cells will finish their action potential simultaneously.
-Myocardial cells which depolarized at the beginning of the QRS complex will not be in the exact same phase as cells which depolarized during the end of the QRS complex.
+Myocardial cells which depolarized at the beginning of the QRS complex will not be in the exact same phase as cells that depolarized during the end of the QRS complex.
 Due to this, it is sometimes recommended that ST segment deviation be measured in the J-60 point, or J-80 point, which is located 60 and 80 milliseconds, respectively, after the J point (Comprehensive Electrocardiology, MacFarlane et al, Springer, 2010; Chou’s Electrocardiologi, Surawicz, Elsevier 2010).
 At the time of J-60 and J-80, there is minimal chance that there are any electrical potential differences in the myocardium.
 Current guidelines, however, still recommend the use of the J point for assessing acute ischemia (Third Universal Definition of Myocardial Infarction, Thygesen et al, Circulation).
 A notable exception to this rule is the exercise stress test, in which the J-60 or J-80 is always used (because exercise frequently causes J point depression).

 As mentioned above there are numerous other conditions that affect the ST-T segment and it is fundamental to be able to differentiate these.
 For this purpose, it is wise to subdivide ST-T changes into primary and secondary.